 This is a mountain that frightens even pros – getting yourself ready is essential if you want to do more than just survive.
 Obviously you should be in good shape physically.
 Think of Ventoux as a marathon (okay, maybe a half-marathon…) and train appropriately.
 The mountain will quickly expose your weaknesses, so come as strong as possible.
 Here are a few tips:

 - Find the longest climbs you can where you live and train there

 - Long, sustained rides near Lactate Threshold

 If you have never climbed a mountain like Ventoux you should consider a Compact chain ring.
 These are pretty universal these days and all the rental shops near the mountain have their bikes set up with Compacts as a default.
-Consider a big cassette on the back, too, although this will depend on many factors (weight, power, etc).
-Bring your own bike if you can, but don’t worry if it proves too bothersome; there are a couple of shops right at the bottom of the mountain that rent carbon-framed road bikes.
+Consider a big cassette on the back, too (32s are standard with rentals and 34s are available), although this will depend on many factors (weight, power, etc).
+Bring your own bike if you can, but don’t worry if it proves too bothersome; there are a couple of shops right at the bottom of the mountain that rent lightweight road bikes.

 Bédoin – France Bike Rentals

 Ventoux Tours and Guided Rides